 Avian and Special Species Our team has over 50 years experience in caring for birds and special species.
-Dr. Gerstenfeld was one of 50 veterinarians to attend the first Association of Avian Veterinarians meeting over 30 years ago.
+Dr. Gerstenfeld was one of 50 veterinarians to attend the first Association of Avian Veterinarians meeting.
 He is also the author of The Bird Care Book.

 Behavior challenges may be simple to correct or may require a more advanced, integrative approach, including positive encouragement, re-training, diet change, nutrients, acupuncture, and herbal therapy.
 Boarding We board cats, birds, and special species with individualized attention to their unique needs.
 Cardiology We perform electrocardiograms and blood pressure measurement in our hospital.
 Dr. Michael Miller and Dr. Cecelia Helenski perform echocardiograms (ultrasound of the heart) at our hospital.
 An integrative approach is taken to keep the heart healthy throughout your companion animal’s life.
 Clinical Studies To help our patients, we keep up-to-date on clinical studies designed to evaluate new or promising therapies or diagnostics for existing or rare diseases or to answer questions about existing therapies.
 Ask us about current clinical studies.